Thatcher hailed for changing political landscape of the world

 "She wanted to crush the trade unions, the working class movement; she didn't finish us off but that was what her aim was," said Judith Orr, editor of the left-wing Socialist Worker newspaper.
 "I'm glad to see the back of her."

-Leftist former London mayor Ken Livingstone blamed Thatcher for making many Britons jobless and dependent on welfare: "She decided when she wrote off our manufacturing industry that she could live with 2 or 3 million unemployed," he said.
+Leftist former London mayor Ken Livingstone blamed Thatcher for making many Britons jobless and dependent on welfare: "She decided when she wrote off our manufacturing industry that she could live with two or three million unemployed," he said.

 The present leader of the GMB trade union, Paul Kenny, said she would be remembered for "destructive and divisive policies":